teepeeoz/schemaspyextension/docs/source/getting_started.rst

 Schema Extension
 ----------------

-After completing the pre-requisite you need to donwload the SchemaSpy extension and place it in the ext-lib folder.
+After completing the pre-requisite you need to download the SchemaSpy extension and place it in the ext-lib folder.

 You also need to change schemaspy.properties file